quat1024/mods/notes/half-decent-config.md

 # Half Decent Config

 Yet another ModderNameConfigFormat.
-Planning to use on Fabric until they develop a config api (ha, ha).
+Planning to use this on Fabric until they develop a config api (ha, ha).

 This time i'm moving on up from crummyconfig!